.

 Taxonomy and evolution

-Pseudaloplex is a South American genus of canine distantly related to wolves and is technically not a fox.
-When Charles Darwin collected a specimen from Chiloe Island, he observed that it was distinct from the species, P. culpaeus and P. griseus, that occur on the mainland.
-Darwin's Fox does not interbreed with the other Pseudalopex species, only lives in forests, and is smaller and darker-colored than the other species.
-It was not until a small population of Darwin's Fox was found on the mainland in the forested Nahuelbuta National Park and subsequent genetic analysis was performed, that the Darwin's Fox was confirmed as a distinct species.
+Pseudalopex is a South American genus of canine distantly related to wolves and is technically not a fox.
+When Charles Darwin collected a specimen from San Pedro Island in Chiloe Archipelago during the voyage of the Beagle, he observed that it was distinct from the species (L. culpaeus and L. griseus) that occur on the mainland.
+Later, Darwin's Fox was classified as a subspecies (Pseudalopex griseus fulvipes) of the latter.
+Darwin's Fox does not interbreed with the other Lycalopex species, only lives in forests, and is smaller and darker-colored than the other species.
+In 1990 a small population of Darwin's Fox was found on the mainland in the forested Nahuelbuta National Park, indicating that the fox was not endemic to the island.
+According to Yahnke et al., in their 1996 article published in the Journal of the Society for Conservation Biology, analysis of mitochondrial DNA of Darwin's Fox and the Gray Fox showed two patterns, indicating Darwin's Fox was a new species, closely related to the Sechuran Fox.
+Also according to Yahnke the present restricted range is a relict of a much wider former range.
+Zoologists noted the distinctiveness in the ecological niche, appearance, and behavior of this species.
+Darwin's Fox is differentiated from the Gray Fox in being darker; having shorter legs; a broader, shorter skull; smaller auditory bullae; a more robust dentition; and a different jaw shape and style of premolar occlusion.

 Physical description

-Darwin's fox has a dark brown coat with red areas on its head and face, and it has shorter legs than the mainland foxes, and weighs 2-4 kg, much smaller than the P. griseus which weighs between 5-10 kgYahnke, C.J. et al. 1996.
-Darwin's Fox: A Distinct Endangered Species in a Vanishing Habitat.
-Conservation Biology 10:366-375.
+Darwin's Fox has a dark brown coat with red areas on its head and face, and it has shorter legs than the mainland foxes, and weighs 24 kg, much smaller than the L. griseus which weighs between 510 kg.
+The coat of the Darwin's Fox is dark grey-violet with red areas on it ears, head, and limbs.
+Their dewlap and underbelly is mainly white, and thorax is sometimes locally cover of white coating.

 Ecology